LazarQt/RainbowCalculator/README.md

 - The amount of mana producting artifacts is perfect for the given mana curve
 - The amount of colored sources produced ensures that spells can be cast on curve

+# Technical overview

+This section adresses how the tool is setup from a technologial point of view.
+If you're interested in the methodology, skip to [Here](#Methodology).

+## API Setup

+It's a simple API written in .NET 6 with only two endpoints, one of which is only used for testing purposes.
+This way any client can call the API and implement it the way they see fit.
+I chose to do it with a [Discord bot](https://discord.com/developers/docs/intro).
+See [this repository](https://github.com/LazarQt/RainbowFrog) on how it works and try it out yourself!

+## API Call

+**Request**

+`POST: host:port/`

+Parameters:

+`Decklist` string array of the entire deck `Ignorelands` string array of lands that should be ignored (in case user does not own this particular land)

+DELETE

+Endpoint for making a simple get request and ensuring the server is running correctly:

+**Request**

+`GET /api/ping/`

+    curl -i -H 'Accept: application/json' http://host:port/api/ping/

+**Response**

+    HTTP/1.1 200 OK
+    Status: 200 OK
+    Content-Type: application/json

+    {
+        id: 1,
+        name: "Ping successful"
+    }

+Endpoint to request mana base suggestion:

+**Request**

+`POST /api/manabase/`

+    curl -i -H 'Accept: application/json' -d 'decklist=["Card 1","Card 2"]&ignorelands=["Badlands"]' http://host:port/api/manabase/

+**Response**

+    HTTP/1.1 201 Created
+    Status: 200 Created
+    Connection: close
+    Content-Type: application/json

+    {
+        "data":
+        {
+            "error": null,
+            "averageManaValue": "2.345",
+            "relevantCardList": [
+                "Card A",
+                "Card B",
+                "Card C"
+            ],
+            "cardsNotFound": [],
+            "excludedCards": [
+                "Card X",
+                "Card Y",
+                "Card Z"
+            ],
+            "removedLands": [
+                "Land 1",
+                "Land 2"
+            ],
+            "sources": [
+                "1 Land A",
+                "2 Land B"
+            ],
+            "sourcesCount": 2,
+            "colorRequirementsErrors": [
+                "Ignoring hybrid mana cost of this card", ],
+            "colorRequirements": [
+                {
+                    "color": "b",
+                    "amount": 33,
+                    "amountFulfilled": 33,
+                    "isFulfilled": true
+                },
+                {
+                    "color": "g",
+                    "amount": 29,
+                    "amountFulfilled": 33,
+                    "isFulfilled": true
+                }
+            ],
+            "manarockRatio": {
+                "landsWithoutRocks": 38,
+                "minMv": 2.08,
+                "maxMv": 2.4,
+                "manaRocks": 6,
+                "lands": 35
+            }
+        }
+    }

+`error` If calculation throws an error, this is where it is shown `averageManaValue` Average mana value of deck `relevantCardList` All the cards that are "relevant" to the calculation (some cards are excluded, based on methodology) `cardsNotFound` Cards that are not found (typo?)
+`excludedCards` Cards taht are excluded because they are not required for calculation `removedLands` Lands that were removed prior to calculation in case user forgot to take them out `sources` Suggested sources
+`sourcesCount` How many sources there are `colorRequirementsErrors` If a card is NOT taken into account when it comes to calculations, this is where it is shown why `colorRequirements` Color requirements for each color `manarockRatio` How many lands and mana rocks are needed

 # Methodology

 If you're interested how the tool works without going through the code, here is how it works.